aodto/vagrant-phalcon-box/README.md

 * mongodb removed
 * capifony removed
 * phalcon.ini is in the /puppet/files/phalcon.ini
-* Config params is in the /puppet/manifests/core/params.pp
+* Config params is in the ```/puppet/manifests/core/params.pp```.
+Change this values spesifi to your needs.

+* Vagrant automatically setups database with this setup:

+    * Username: root
+    * Password: core::params::dbroot_password
+    * Database: core::params::dbname

 ## Requirements